 Founded in 1998, WebMD is an American corporation known primarily as an online publisher of news and information pertaining to human health and well-being.
-Although WebMD is typically scientifically sound it has been criticized for promoting drugs that are unnecessary by their pharmaceutical sponsors.
+Although WebMD is typically scientifically sound, it has been criticized for promoting unnecessary drugs by its pharmaceutical sponsors.
 Although this was several years ago and no longer appears to be the case.

 Funded by / Ownership

-WebMD is owned by KKR & Company Inc., which is an investment firm based in New York City.
+WebMD is owned by KKR & Company Inc., an investment firm based in New York City.
 The company also owns Medscape, EMedicineHealth.com, and MedicineNet.
 Revenue is derived through advertising and sponsored content.

 Analysis / Bias

 In review, WebMD provides information on drugs and supplements, living healthy, family and pregnancy, and news & experts.
 Each of these is broken down into subcategories.
 Let’s cut to the chase.
 People come to WebMD to find out about drugs and diagnose medical conditions.
-While it is recommended to see an actual living doctor for these questions, WebMD is a good place to start and a great way to generate questions for your Doctor visit.
-They may roll their eyes, but it is better to be informed and to ask the correct questions.
-With that said, WebMD is a pro-science source that is factual, but not a hard science source.
+While it is recommended to see an actual living doctor for these questions, WebMD is an excellent place to start and a great way to generate questions for your Doctor’s visit.
+They may roll their eyes, but it is better to be informed and ask the correct questions.
+With that said, WebMD is a pro-science source that is factual but not a hard science source.

 Failed Fact Checks